chinesepowered/ethnyc/README.md

-# 🥽 Vitalik - Voice-Activated Shopping for Smart Glasses
+# 🥽 Vitalik - Personal Smart Glasses Assistant

 Transform your smart glasses into an AI-powered shopping assistant that understands what you're looking at and handles cryptocurrency payments with just your voice.